 Email: rerosenb@umd.edu

 Dr. Rachel Goldstein is the director of the Water Quality, Outreach and Wellness (WOW) Lab.
 Her research focuses on the microbiological quality of recycled water (specifically reclaimed wastewater and roof-harvested rainwater) and the produce and soil it irrigates, the mental health benefits associated with gardening and being outdoors, and how to best communicate issues related to water reuse.
-She is a project co-director for CONSERVE: A Center of Excellence at the Nexus of Sustainable Water Use, Food & Health and an Assistant Professor in the University of Maryland's Maryland Institute for Applied Environmental Health (MIAEH) where she teaches several graduate-level courses in addition to mentoring undergraduate research students.
+She is a project co-director for CONSERVE: A Center of Excellence at the Nexus of Sustainable Water Use, Food & Health and an Assistant Professor in the University of Maryland's Department of Global, Environmental, and Occupational Health (formerly the Maryland Institute for Applied Environmental Health) where she teaches several graduate-level courses in addition to mentoring undergraduate research students.
 Dr. Goldstein received her PhD in Toxicology and Environmental Health and MPH in Environmental Health Sciences from the University of Maryland after completing her B.A. in Environmental Studies from the University of North Carolina-Chapel Hill.

 Taeilorae Levell-Young

-A proud MPH, Maryland Institute of Applied Environmental Health Graduate Student.
+A proud MPH, Environmental Health Sciences Graduate Student in the Department of Global, Environmental, and Occupational Health.
 Taeilorae has a specific interest in: lead, water, and agriculture globally.
 Recently chosen as one of the School of Public Health Ambassadors for the 2022-2023 school year.
 Is proud to be a Howard University Alum and for fun: Teaches Aquaerobics for Eppley Rec Center, dances, hikes, camps, fishes, and is a Resin Wall Art Artist.

 Esha Saxena is a junior Neuroscience major on the pre-med track.
 Working in the WOW lab has allowed Esha to engage in interdisciplinary forms of research and develop a passion for public heath.
 Esha's research interests include studying how WOW lab techniques to ensure safe and contaminant-free water can be applied in a global context to countries in which water is limited and unsafe to drink.
 Outside of the lab, Esha enjoys baking, attending Eppley workout classes, and trying new foods!